Adapters & Integrations

 Pinata

-@peac/adapter-x402-pinataIPFS gateway adapter for Pinata private objects.
+@peac/adapter-x402-pinataIPFS gateway adapter for Pinata private objects with bandwidth tracking and CID-based authorization.

 - Private IPFS object access